jellyfin-archive/jellyfin-docs/general/server/transcoding.md

 There are three types of transcoding.
 The type being used will be listed in the dashboard when playing a file.
 They are ordered below from lowest to highest load on the server:

-* Direct Play - Delivers the file with no modifications.
+* Direct Play: Delivers the file with no modifications.
 Almost no additional load on the server.
-* Remux - Changes the container but leaves both audio and video streams untouched.
+* Remux: Changes the container but leaves both audio and video streams untouched.
-* Direct Stream - Transcodes audio but leaves original video untouched.
+* Direct Stream: Transcodes audio but leaves original video untouched.
-* Transcode - Transcodes both audio and video.
+* Transcode: Transcodes both audio and video.